kubajj/Computatis/website/components/app-footer.md

 # app-footer

-Renders footer of the apllication with a link to my schools webpage.
+Renders footer of the application with a link to my schools webpage.

 ## Code